shikharkumar13/MLOps_Course_End_to_End/Phase_0 Prerequisites/2_Terminal_and_Command_Line.md

 Model saved to models/model.pkl
 ```

-Those lines are the program *talking back* to you — printing its progress.
-When it's done, the prompt returns, ready for your next command.

 > Location matters here! `python train.py` only works if `train.py` is in your **current directory**.
 If you're in the wrong folder, you'll get an error like "can't open file 'train.py'."
 The fix is almost always: `cd` to the right folder first, then run.
 Use `ls` to confirm the file is visible before running.

 ### Running Tool Commands

-The MLOps tools work the same way — you type the tool's name and what you want it to do:
+The MLOps tools work the same way, you type the tool's name and what you want it to do:

 ```bash
 $ git status               # ask Git for the current status